 1.4 Specialty Rice Varieties

-- Wild Rice: Technically a grass, wild rice has a chewy texture and earthy flavor, making it an excellent choice for salads and side dishes.
+- Wild Rice: Technically a grass, it’s chewy and goes great in salads or side dishes.

 Section 2: Health Benefits of Rice Meals